 When tinctured in alcohol algerita, creates a dark red, colored liquid, also known as yerba de sangre, sangre de Christo, the blood herb, the blood of Christ.

-I advise men to steam their nuts, like a lady's bajo, but when (men) are that pissed off, they probably don't want to sit with the steam pot between their legs are too impatient for that. its more likely to use something an herb hops or anenome with estafiate or mahonia tea internally, or as a tincture.
+I advise men to steam their nuts, like a lady's bajo, but when (men) are that pissed off, they probably don't want to sit with the steam pot between their legs.
+They are too impatient for that.
+It's more likely to use something an herb hops or anenome with estafiate or mahonia tea internally, or as a tincture.
 Here you can see clearly the distinctive yellow of the root mass.
 The same color and quality is also found in the above ground stems when peeled.

 Estafiate with a little algerita is great for a ladies depression which is often inactive, and sad with more passive self directed destructiveness.
 While a man's depression is often outward destructive smashing walls or fist fights, road rage and the like.
 But we have female MMA with Ronda Rousey so maybe will see more women punching walls.